measured/brandguide/README.md

 `git remote add heroku git@heroku.com:idealogue-bms.git`

 Assets must be precompiled for Heroku depolyment.
-Run `bundle exec rake assets:bundle` and then `git commit` the resulting files before pushing to Heroku.
+Run `rake assets:bundle` and then `git commit` the resulting files before pushing to Heroku.

 When ready to push changes to the production site, just `git push heroku master`.